sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/submissions/dateTo.md

 <td>``dateTo``</td>

 <td>required, string</td>
-<td>To consider submissions executed in an intervall that ends with this date.
+<td>This date specifies the end of interval that it used look up submissions.
-The value has to have the format *YYYY-MM-DD*<br/></td>
+The value has to have the format *YYYY-MM-DD*</td>

 <td>2017-12-31</td>